 MK – So, read the short story “Wilderness.”

 RT – Yes, absolutely.
 Read this story.
 We all doubt ourselves as writers, and I loved it from the start, couldn’t understand why it kept getting rejected, so, it was really wonderful to see it climb as high as it did and get nominated for the Shirley Jackson award.
 Made me feel like my intuition and aesthetic was sound and that’s important considering what I do for Gamut.
 But yes, it’s good to always read The Best Horror of the Year.
 Every year, as a writer, I want to see what’s out there, feel like I’m in the loop.
-And check out other annuals, too, such as The Best Fantasy and Science Fiction of the Year, edited by John Joseph Adams, The Year’s Best Dark Fantasy and Horror, edited by Paula Guran, and Year’s Best Weird Fiction, edited by Michael Kelly.
+And check out other annuals, too, such as The Best American Science Fiction and Fantasy, edited by John Joseph Adams, The Year’s Best Dark Fantasy and Horror, edited by Paula Guran, and Year’s Best Weird Fiction, edited by Michael Kelly.
 These are all excellent books.

 MK – Absolutely.